Town Hall and Town Offices Closed to Public Effective Today

 - All public and private schools in Massachusetts will close on Tuesday, March 17 until at least April 7.

 - All bars and restaurants will only be able to serve takeout customers.

-Whitman residents, business owners and community members are asked to abide by these guidelines from the Governor’s office.
+Dighton residents, business owners and community members are asked to abide by these newest guidelines from the Governor’s office.

-In accordance with the most recent guidelines outlined at the state level, Whitman’s closures are a proactive step to limit the potential spread of the novel coronavirus (COVID-19).
+In accordance with the most recent guidelines outlined at the state level, Dighton’s closures are a proactive step to limit the potential spread of the novel coronavirus (COVID-19).